 Eligibility for each of the different awards is monitored at various points in the semester, ranging from the point of time it is credited to the account, to the end of the semester.
 Refer to the financial aid award notification, or contact the Office of Financial Aid, for more specific information.

 If the total of actual financial aid (no longer anticipated aid) exceeds the amount owed and registration has been completed, the student may be entitled to a refund.
 Refunds will be directly deposited or mailed to the current address if available during the week before classes begin.
-If your aid and registration are finalized after this mailing, refunds are produced nightly and mailed or directly deposited the following workday through the 3rd day of classes (approximately).
+If the student's aid and registration are finalized after this mailing, refunds are produced nightly and mailed or directly deposited the following workday through the 3rd day of classes (approximately).
 After this period, refunds are produced and directly deposited or mailed weekly.
 NOTE: Financial aid for a current semester may be used to pay past due Controller's Office debts up to $200 maximum to enable a student to become registered.
 The student must contact the Student Accounts Office in 140 Administration Building to request this service.
 If the student is unable to enroll because of a past due debt, the student must meet in person with a Financial Aid Officer to determine available resources before contacting the Student Accounts Office.
 Once a student is registered, financial aid for the current semester will be automatically used to pay any past due Controller's Office debts up to a maximum of $200 unless the student informs the Student Accounts Office to the contrary in writing 10 days before the start of the semester.